The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control: Setup, Preprocessing, and Additional Results: Simulated Genome-Wide Association Study

-Figures~\ref{fig: NHG histogram and QQ-plot _HAPGEN2_data},~\ref{fig: stochastic dominance cdf _HAPGEN2_data}, and~\ref{fig: relative_error_vs_T_and_v _HAPGEN2_data} show that for the genomics data analyzed in Section~V in the main paper and with the preprocessing (i.e., SNP pruning, etc.) described above, Assumptions~1, 2, and~3 are surprisingly well satisfied.
+Figures~\ref{fig: NHG histogram and QQ-plot _HAPGEN2_data},~\ref{fig: stochastic dominance cdf _HAPGEN2_data}, and~\ref{fig: relative_error_vs_T_and_v _HAPGEN2_data} show that for the genomics data analyzed in Section~\ref{sec: Simulated Genome-Wide Association Study} in the main paper and with the preprocessing (i.e., SNP pruning, etc.) described above, A-\ref{assumption: 1}, A-\ref{assumption: 2}, and A-\ref{assumption: 3} are surprisingly well satisfied.
 For our verifications here, we have only made one necessary minor adjustment to the preprocessing described in the previous section.
 The reason is that for each of the $100$ data sets, that have been generated using HAPGEN2~\cite{su2011hapgen2}, the SNP pruning procedure outputs pruned SNP sets with slightly different sizes.
 For the verification of the assumptions, it is necessary to have a constant number of SNPs.
 Therefore, we have removed very few randomly selected SNPs from all sets in order to match the size of the smallest SNP set, which contains $8{,}120$ out of originally $20{,}000$ SNPs after the preprocessing.

-\section{Illustration of Theorem 2 (Dummy Generation)}
+\section{Illustration of Theorem~\ref{theorem: Dummy generation} (Dummy Generation)}

-Theorem~2 is an asymptotic result that, loosely speaking, tells us that the FDR control property of the \textit{T-Rex} selector remains intact regardless of the distribution that the dummies are sampled from.
-In order to exemplify the somehow surprising results of Theorem~2, we have conducted simulations to show that the FDR control property of the \textit{T-Rex} selector remains intact for dummies sampled from the Gaussian, uniform, $t\text{-}$, and Gumbel distribution.
+Theorem~\ref{theorem: Dummy generation} is an asymptotic result that, loosely speaking, tells us that the FDR control property of the \textit{T-Rex} selector remains intact regardless of the distribution that the dummies are sampled from.
+In order to exemplify the somehow surprising results of Theorem~\ref{theorem: Dummy generation}, we have conducted simulations to show that the FDR control property of the \textit{T-Rex} selector remains intact for dummies sampled from the standard normal, uniform, $t\text{-}$, and Gumbel distribution, while the original predictors are sampled from the standard normal distribution.
 In Figure~\ref{fig: sweep p1 and sweep snr plots p = 1000 _Optimal_T_L_Dummies}, we see that the results remain almost unchanged regardless of the choice of the dummy distribution.

+In order to also verify that the FDR control property holds for different distributions (with finite mean and variance) of the original predictors, we have conducted simulations in which the dummies are sampled from a standard normal distribution, while the original predictors are sampled from non-Gaussian heavy-tailed (i.e., Student's $t(3)$, $t(2.1)$, and $t(2.01)$) and skewed (i.e., Gumbel$(0, 1)$) distributions.
+Figure~\ref{fig: sweep snr plots p = 1000 _Optimal_T_L_tDistr_df_3_df_2_01_Gumbel_X} shows that, regardless of the mismatch between the distribution of the original variables and the dummies, the FDR control property holds for all these different distributions.